seanhatton/repronim.org/content/resources/tools/datalad/_index.md

 DataLad is a command line tool for data management and sharing.
 DataLad can download existing DataLad-prepared datasets and can assist in sharing your own data.
 DataLad can track changes to data and supports data versioning.

+### Development status

+DataLad is production software and is actively maintained.

 ### Citation information

 RRID:SCR_003931